GuruDataAnalyst/Logistic_Analysis_Report/README.md

 ### Data Sources

-Sales Data: The primary dataset used for this analysis is the "sales_data.csv" file, containing detailed information about each sale made by the company.
+Sales Data: The primary dataset used for this analysis is the "Data Source.xlsx" file, containing detailed information about each sale made by the company.

 ### Tools